Ajmer Monuments

 son of Khwaja

-Sahib (R.A.) who earned his livelihood by farming in Mandal
+Garib Nawaz (R.A.) who earned his livelihood by farming

-town.
-He was a great saint and a scholar as well .
-After twenty
+in Mandal town.
+He is a great Saint and a scholar as well

 Sahib.
 (R.A.) death he died in Sarwar town, some